 Tell your healthcare team about all medicines you take.
-This includes herbs and other supplements.
-It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
+This includes prescription and over-the-counter medicines, vitamins, herbs, and other supplements.
+It also includes any blood thinners such as warfarin, clopidogrel, or daily aspirin.
 You may need to stop taking some or all of them before surgery.

 You will probably be told not to eat or drink anything after midnight on the night before your procedure.

-When you arrive for the procedure, you will have an intravenous (IV) line placed.
+When you arrive for the procedure, you will have an IV (intravenous) line placed.
 This gives you fluids and medicines during the procedure.

 You will be given medicine to keep you from feeling pain (anesthesia) before the procedure.
-You may have one or more of the following:
+You may have 1 or more of the following: